Crop-Phenomics-Group/SeedGerm/README.md

 Please see the README.txt file that is included in this repository.

 We have a Windows .exe file you can download.
-You can use it to analyse the sample images found in the repository's testing_images/ folder.